Codium-ai/mgmt-portal-docs/docs/general/signin-and-settings.md

 2. Click the verification link to activate your account.

-## Accepting an Invitation to join CodiumAI
+## Accepting an Invitation to join Qodo

 1. Open your email inbox associated with the invitation.
-Look for an email from Codium with the subject line "**Join your team - enjoy CodiumAI**".
+Look for an email from Qodo with the subject line "**Join your team - enjoy Qodo**".

 2. Inside the email, locate and click on the "**Accept the Invite**" button.
-    This will redirect you to the Codium login
+    This will redirect you to the Qodo login

     ![accepting_invitation](../assets/accepting_invitation.png)

 3. Enter the same email address that received the invitation.

-4. Click the "**Continue with email**" button to access your Codium account.
-Click the **Login** button to access your Codium account.
+4. Click the "**Continue with email**" button to access your Qodo account.
+Click the **Login** button to access your Qodo account.

 ## Account Settings